wi7a1ian/csharp-cpu-lab/README.md

 Remember about critical stride.
 I.E: when acessing memory on Intel Core i7-8550U try not to jump by more than 128KiB / 8-ways = 16KiB to maximize L1 cache.
 Usually smallest cache line is 64 bytes, consider structs no larger that this value.

-Use BenchmarkDotNet or Hardware Counters like L1c misses/op for diagnostics.

 #### Remember
 - Fit the L1 cache line (64 bytes) when working with structs
 - Keep the data used for one computation close (*array-of-structs*) so that it can be accessed sequentially and loaded into one cache line.